About CERESResearch questions, who will benefit, industry participation

 CERES works across:

-marine fisheries, marine aquaculture, inland fisheries and inland aquaculture
+Marine fisheries, marine aquaculture, inland fisheries and inland aquaculture.

-demersal and pelagic fisheries, purse seine and longline, on-bottom and suspended cultures, sea cages and coastal ponds, semi-intensive and extensive farming in marine and inland waters
+Demersal and pelagic fisheries, purse seine and longline, on-bottom and suspended cultures, sea cages and coastal ponds, semi-intensive and extensive farming in marine and inland waters.

-top economic targets, e.g. small pelagics, gadoids, flatfishes, tuna, salmon, seabream, seabass, mussels, oysters, clams, trout, carp as well as emerging species
+Top economic targets, e.g. small pelagics, gadoids, flatfishes, tuna, salmon, seabream, sea bass, mussels, oysters, clams, trout, carp as well as emerging species.

-from high latitude oceans down to the Mediterranean and in European inland waters
+From high latitude oceans down to the Mediterranean and in European inland waters.

-scenarios describing future society and economy
+Scenarios describing future society and economy

-These future scenarios will be specified by industry partners and stakeholders within the first year of CERES (e.g. fish prices, fuel prices, technological advancements, regional policy issues, etc.).
+These future scenarios were specified by industry partners and stakeholders in the first year of CERES (e.g. fish prices, fuel prices, technological advancements, regional policy issues, etc.).

-real world data and road testing
+Real world data and road testing

-risk and solution mapping and mitigation options
+Risk and solution mapping and mitigation options

 Get involved in CERES – get deeper insights:

 This project receives funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 678193 (CERES, Climate Change and European Aquatic Resources).
 The content of this website does not reflect the official opinion of the European Union.
 Responsibility for the information and views expressed therein lies entirely with the author(s).
-March 2016 - February 2020 I 5.6 Mio Euros .

 March 2016 – February 2020 I 5.6 Mio Euros .